nnminh171298/CalendarMod/README.md

 # CalendarMod
 Developed using Qt 5.11.1
-Build using MSVC 15.0 (x86) compiler
+Built using MSVC 15.0 (x86) compiler

 ## Task
 Automate the process of: